google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 able to re-use a JWT if they intercept it.
 The expiration is a timestamp in seconds and must be no longer 24 hours.

-In the Node.js library the expiration is set to `Math.floor(Date.now() / 1000) + (12 * 60 * 60)`.
-It's 12 hours rather than 24 hours to avoid
+In Node.js the expiration is set using:

+    Math.floor(Date.now() / 1000) + (12 * 60 * 60)

-any issues with time differences between the sending application and the push service.
+It's 12 hours rather than 24 hours to avoid any issues with time differences between the sending application and the push service.

 Finally, the `sub` value needs to be either a URL or a `mailto` email address.
-This is so that if a push service needed to reach out to sender, it can find contact info from the JWT.
+This is so that if a push service needed to reach out to sender, it can find contact information from the JWT.
 (This is why the web-push library needed an email address).

 Just like the JWT Info, the JWT Data is encoded as a URL safe base64 string.